 7. System Training

 The ERP vendor you choose will provide you with basic system trading in most cases at the point in time when you make the purchase.
-However, they will typically charge you more when it comes to advanced usage training within their system, so ensure that you also take this into consideration when calculating the cost.
+However, they will typically charge you more when it comes to advanced usage training within their system, so ensure that you also consider this when calculating the cost.

 8. Benefits of Subscription Plans